phase2/pl-d8-demo/README.md

   - Database password: admin
   - Database host: db.d8.vm

+### 8. Copy custom theme into Drupal

+  - For now, we have to manually copy src/PL2-BEM to build/html/themes/custom/

 ## Working with the project

 ### 1. Running drush commands on the site